dmatik/homeassistant-config/README.md

 I’m using Lovelace mostly for my mobile devices and for Wallpanel tablet which some times used with HaDashboard instead.

-The UI is partially isnspired by [Homekit Infused](https://github.com/jimz011/homekit-infused), implemented by me using mostly Custom Button Card and Delluttering Card for the templates.
+The UI is partially inspired by [Homekit Infused](https://github.com/jimz011/homekit-infused), implemented by me using mostly Custom Button Card and Delluttering Card for the templates.

 Please join me in discord under the following [link](https://discord.gg/ayZ3Kkg), welcome to visit and ask questions.